 10. Work on the anthology pp. 105-106.
 Reading the text “Where do swamps come from?”

 So how do swamps form?
-Are there swamps in our area?
+Are there swamps in our region?

-What will you tell on the slides about the vegetation of the swamps?
-(SLIDE #4)
+What can you tell from the slides about the vegetation of the swamps?
+(SLIDE No. 4)

-In the swamp, we can see all the floors of plants: trees, shrubs, herbs, mushrooms, mosses.
+In the swamp we can see all the layers of plants: trees, shrubs, herbs, mushrooms, mosses.

 What trees are found in swamps?